Learning hand lettering from traditional to contemporary is an in-depth process that takes years to perfect.

 Roman, Uncial, Gothic, Carolingian, Bookhand, Italic, and Copperplate.

-Remains fundamental to hand lettering
+Italic and Copperplate remains fundamental to today’s hand lettering

 All the TRADITIONAL styles are made with a Broad-Edge Pen or Brush, except for Copperplate which is made with a Pressure Point Pen.
-Traditional Calligraphy was a hobby did for purely for fun.
+Traditional calligraphy was a hobby did for purely for fun.
 I did make a little money addressing envelopes.
 I rarely do traditional calligraphy anymore.

 Some years later that I started learning commercial lettering by first learning Brush Script, made with a Pointed Brush.
 I’ve since learned to draw lettering, develop scripts and typographic styles, create fonts, and use the computer to manipulate, apply special effects, clean-up, and vectorize my lettering.